learn-co-curriculum/dsc-regression-assumptions-v2-5/README.md

 <img src="images/homo_2.png" width="700">

 A scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
 The scatter plots shown here are examples of data that are heteroscedastic (except the plot far right).
 You can also use significance tests like Breusch-Pagan / Cook-Weisberg test or White general test to detect this phenomenon.
-You will learn about p-values later, but for now, you can remember that, if these tests give you a p-value < 0.05, the null hypothesis can rejected, and you can assume the data is heteroscedastic.
+Remember that, if these tests give you a p-value < 0.05, the null hypothesis can rejected, and you can assume the data is heteroscedastic.

 ## What Else?